Robpol86/robpol86.com/docs/posts/2025/2025-07-21-truenas-scale-telegraf.md

 ## InfluxDB

+TODO investigate influxdb v2 and bring back tabs, but use synced tabs.

 I use [InfluxDB](https://www.influxdata.com/) version 1 as the timeseries database to store all my metrics.
 Because the official InfluxDB TrueNAS app [uses v2](https://apps.truenas.com/catalog/influxdb/) I'm deploying mine as a custom app.
 If you'd rather run the official app feel free to use it instead and skip to the [Telegraf](#telegraf) section of this guide.